JordanKoeller/MirageOld/README.md

 To model gravitationally lensed quasars, we ray-trace 10^8 to 10^9 different paths light can take, travelling from the quasar to the observer.
 Due to the large number of rays traced, this computation is CPU-intensive as well as memory-intensive.
-Hence, Spark is used to break the calculation up across a cluster of machines.
+Hence Spark is used to break the calculation up across a cluster of machines.
+The final data that we want to produce are magnification maps.
+To calculate these maps, we query the data for the number of data points within a given radius of each pixel.
+Hence, spatial data structures are crucial to make this operation fast.

-## Analysis
+## Analysis & Implimentation

 Three stages are involved in performing the calculation.
 The three stages are ray-tracing, repartitioning, and querying.
 The slowest stage of these three stages is the querying stage.